da-wi/cartographr/README.md

-additional information layers while maintaining cartographic aesthetics requires a deep understanding of spatial data, which can detract from the storytelling aspect of map creation. `cartographr` addresses these issues by providing a user-friendly interface derived from `ggplot2`, streamlining the map-making process and allowing users to concentrate on the narrative conveyed by their maps.
+additional information layers while maintaining cartographic aesthetics requires a deep understanding of spatial data, which can detract from the storytelling aspect of map creation. `cartographr` addresses these issues by providing a lightweight and user-friendly interface between `osmdata` and `ggplot2`, streamlining the map-making process and allowing users to concentrate on the narrative conveyed by their maps.
 It offers a practical and adaptable solution for transforming geospatial data using simple features (`sf`) geometries into informative, high-quality visualizations, thereby improving the dissemination of spatial information.
 Whether you’re involved in urban planning, environmental studies, or need to create impactful public presentations, `cartographr` is designed to make your work as straightforward and effective as possible.

 ## Installation